LSF-and-MTF-Measurement

 m18

-We are seeing peak-to-peak variations of some samples in figure 8.
-The other 24 samples were analyzed exactly in the same way these 2 samples were analyzed.
-In horizontal and vertical directions peak to peak, variations determine Spp (vertical) and Spp (horizontal) values.
-By using these values we can determine the modulation transfer function.
+We are observing peak-to-peak variations in some samples shown in Figure 8.
+The other 24 samples were analyzed in exactly the same manner as these two samples.
+In both horizontal and vertical directions, peak-to-peak variations determine Spp (vertical) and Spp (horizontal) values.
+By using these values, we can derive the modulation transfer function.

 Graphs & Noise Equivalent Bandwiths